open-ephys/onix-docs/source/Software Guide/Bonsai.ONIX/Bonsai Examples/Headstage64.rst

     64-channels of extracellular electrophysiology input

 TS4231 Lighthouse Receivers
-    3D position of the headstage in space when used with approriate lighthouse setup.
+    3D position of the headstage in space when used with appropriate lighthouse setup.

 Headstage Port Control
     Control over the headstage port and connectivity status logging

 .. note::
-    This workflow does not demonstrate stimulation capabilites of the headstage.
+    This workflow does not demonstrate stimulation capabilities of the headstage.
 See :ref:`bonsai_estimdev` and :ref:`bonsai_ostimdev` for
     examples of how to control onboard stimulation.

 Loading Scripts
 --------------------------
-The following scripts can be used to load the data produce by this workflow in Python (using Numpy) or MATLAB:
+The following scripts can be used to load the data produced by this workflow in Python (using Numpy) or MATLAB:

 - Python: :download:`load_headstage64.py <../../../_static/bonsai/workflows/load_headstage64.py>`
 - MATLAB: :download:`load_headstage64.m <../../../_static/bonsai/workflows/load_headstage64.m>`